AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

 - SQL: A sructure query language for quering database
 - Power BI: Power Business Inteligent, Business analysis tool for interactive data visualization and building reports

+  ### Data Exploration
+  ---
+  #### Key Features and Columns Relevant to sales Analysis
+  The key columns identified after examining the data were
+  - Product Name
+  - Region
+  - CustomerID
+  - Order date to calculate the month
+  - Total Sales gotten by mutiplying quantity by unit price of each orderID